runtimeError4004/CSS360/Submit.md

 | Waterfall  | Clear structure, well-documented               | hard to go back to previous stages      | // replace whichever one you dont use
 | agile      | Allows gradual improvements, early testing     | Not easy to document, still regulated   |

+Iteration is better than the Waterfall method for the educational game because it allows the team to quickly adapt to changing requirements.

 ## The 1-2 key aspects of the project that were most important to your final SDLC decision.
 Explain why these aspects are critical to this decision.
    1. Delivers a usable model of the software early on